5 Spicy Cocktails To Heat Up Your Weekend

 Hot Tommy's

-We have a lot to thank Mexico for, and this cocktail combines 2 of 'em.
+We have a lot of things to thank Mexico for, and this cocktail combines two of 'em - tequila and Tajín, baby!

 You will need:

-Method: Slice your lime wedge around the rim of your glass and coat it in tajin.
-Add all ingredients into a cocktail shaker with ice and shake it hard, baby.
-Double strain into a chilled glass (on the rocks or straight up).
-Garnish with a lime wheel, and let the heat take you.
+Method: Slice your lime wedge around the rim of your glass and coat it in Tajín.
+Add all ingredients into a cocktail shaker with ice and shake it hard.
+Double-strain into a chilled glass (on the rocks or straight up).
+Garnish with a lime wedge, and let the heat take you.

 Jalapeño Gimlet